 Nothing stokes the camp spirit campfire like fun, engaging alumni events.
 One of our clients, Camp Sabra, does an excellent job of connecting with their alumni population.
 Take notes!

 What should you actually do to engage your alumni?
 General parties are always great, but there are plenty of outside-the-box ideas that can make your alumni events even more memorable.
 A few ideas include:

 - Escape rooms

 - Nature hikes and backpacking trips

-Plus, camps with a strong alumni base should have no problem getting alum to pay their way to these reuniting get togethers.
+Plus, camps with a strong alumni base should have no problem getting alums to pay their way to these reuniting get-togethers.